IHTSDO/snowstorm/docs/using-the-fhir-api.md

 ```

 ## Loading FHIR Packages
-Currently only CodeSystem type resources can be loaded via FHIR package.
-The import of ValueSets and ConceptMaps is not yet implemented.
+Currently only CodeSystem and ValueSet type resources can be loaded via FHIR package.
+The import of ConceptMaps is not yet implemented.

 To load resources from a FHIR package first download the package from a package registry.
 For example: